How to win Wildlife Photographer of the Year

 Owned by the Natural History Museum – an institution with a mission to create advocates for the planet – the competition is itself an institution.
 Both a photographic art exhibit and a story-telling platform, with a tale attached to every image, its reach is both huge and continuous through the year.

 As well as a major exhibition at the museum, there are exhibition sets touring the world and commemorative books in several languages.
 The competition also brings together a community of photographers, providing creative inspiration and moral support.

-There were new categories for the 2021 Wildlife Photographer of the Year competition - what were the judges looking for?
+New categories were added in the 2021 Wildlife Photographer of the Year competition.
+What were the judges looking for?

 Yes, including two very important ones, given our planetary emergency: Oceans and Wetlands.
 Images should have something to say – symbolically or literally, whether through broad strokes or specifics, beauty or impact – about the importance and functions of freshwater and marine ecosystems and their living components.
 So, as well as the aesthetics, think about the message that can accompany a picture.